 Wellness pop-up event at Rouzan promotes health and fitness in the capital city

-BATON ROUGE — A new pop-up event centered around health, fitness and wellness is happening in Baton Rouge on Saturday.
+BATON ROUGE — A new pop-up event encouraged a healthy and fit lifestyle to Baton Rouge residents on Saturday.

 RECESS at Rouzan, hosted by Recoop Wellness and Trifecta Sports Therapy, is a family-friendly pop-up event promoting a healthy lifestyle to the capital city.

-The event features a 5K run or walk benefiting The Iris Domestic Violence Center, yoga, pilates, strength classes, recovery sessions, local fitness and wellness vendors, cutting-edge recovery gear, music, food trucks and more.
+The event featured a 5K run benefitting The Iris Domestic Violence Center, yoga, pilates, strength classes, recovery sessions, local fitness and wellness vendors, cutting-edge recovery gear, music, food trucks and more.

 Trending News

-The event runs from 8 a.m. to 1 p.m. on Saturday, Aug.
+The event was from 8 a.m. to 1 p.m. on Saturday, Aug.
 30, in the Sprouts parking lot.

 More News